-COMO Adventure Grove at Singapore Botanic Gardens’ Gallop Extension is a wonderful new nature playgarden for children.
+COMO Adventure Grove at Singapore Botanic Gardens’ Gallop Extension is a wonderful nature playgarden for children.
 The family-friendly section of the Gardens is filled with play elements which draw inspiration from the greenery of natural habitats.
 This Singapore Botanic Gardens playground provides plenty of fun opportunities for kids to explore and reconnect with nature.

 The centerpiece of the new Singapore Botanic Gardens playground is a Weeping Fig Tower.

 NINJA CHALLENGE: Bring your A-game for a Day of Sporty Fun at this Mall

 Tree climbing is emblematic of carefree, childhood days.
 While opportunities for such activities may seem fewer in Singapore, many kids will now be able to make new memories climbing about the COMO Adventure Grove’s tree-inspired play structure.

 The 5.8-metre tall Weeping Fig spreads its “branches” far and wide in the middle of a big sandpit.
 The tree’s trunk and branches are made of steel but they have been hand-textured to look like the bark of a tree.

 There are plenty of “aerial roots” in the form of climbing ropes and props hanging off the branches of the Weeping Fig. Kids will have plenty of fun at the Singapore Botanic Gardens playground’s swings, nets and hammocks.
 These are interspersed amongst natural plants, bushes and shrubbery at the base of the play structure.

 Kids can also climb to the top of the Weeping Fig tower to take in the views of the flora at the surrounding Gallop Extension.